wilbertharriman/tf2-attention-captcha-recognizer/README.md

 Convolutional Neural Network encodes captcha images into simpler representation.

 ## Decoder
-Output from attention layer is fed into GRU cells followed by FC layer to convert encoded captchas into strings.
+Output from attention layer is fed into GRU cells followed by FC layers to convert encoded captchas into strings.